NJ Celebs, And Other Stars, At The Kentucky Derby 2025

 Dunne, a gymnast at LSU and Sports Illustrated model, co-hosted events at Club SI inside Churchill Downs Friday, May 2, alongside former MLB outfielder Jayson Werth, a part-owner of Derby horse Flying Mohawk, according to event organizers.
-The Derby took place on Saturday, May 3, 2025, at Churchill Downs.
+The Derby will take place at 6:57 p.m. on Saturday, May 3, 2025, at Churchill Downs.

 Morgan, known for his roles on "SNL" and "30 Rock," made an appearance at the Derby and its glitzy lead-up galas—the Barnstable Brown Derby Eve Gala and Unbridled Eve Gala—both held annually to raise money for charities.
 The events drew A-listers from around the country.